7Block Labs

 1) Finality is your security clock (not a UX afterthought)

-• Ethereum: finalized after two epochs ≈ 12.8–15 minutes under normal conditions; SSF research aims to compress it to one slot in the future. (ethereum.org)
+• Ethereum: Usually, it takes about 12.8-15 minutes to finalize after two epochs under normal conditions.
+The SSF research team's goal is to streamline this process down to just one slot in the future. (ethereum.org)

-Implication: latency targets must align to the weakest finality in your path—often the source chain.
+Implication: Latency targets need to match up with the weakest finality in your path, which is usually the source chain.

 2) L1 finality realities you’ll bridge to in 2025